medpaf/hawk/README.md

 ![scanlan2](https://user-images.githubusercontent.com/61552222/137121820-304c1270-a182-4f1e-8f5c-d52157087c9c.png)

 ### MAC address detection
-To get a MAC address of a live host on the LAN, use the command:
+To get a MAC address of one or more live hosts on the LAN, use the command:

 `-getmac -host [HOST(s) IP]`